RomeCore/RCParsing/docs/guide/transformations_and_intermediate_values.md

 - `Number`: Returns the `double`, `float`, `int` or any other supported C# numeric type, based on `NumberType` flag or generic argument when you created it.
 - `Literal`, `LiteralChar`, `LiteralChoice`: Return the exact literal string that was matched (useful for case-insensitive matching to get the original text).
 - `Optional` and `Choice`: Return the intermediate value of their matched child.
-- **For others:** You can look down to the token patterns library and see what they returns.

 For repeat or sequential tokens (tokens built by chaining patterns like `.Literal("\"").EscapedTextPrefix(...).Literal("\"")`), you use the `.Pass()` method to control which child's intermediate value is propagated upwards to become the token's own intermediate value. `.Pass(v => v[1])` tells the token to use the intermediate value from the second child (index 1) in the sequence: